 $ sudo vboxmanage internalcommands createrawvmdk -filename ~/usb.vmdk -rawdisk /dev/sdc

 In some Linux distros, the vboxmanage command is case-sensitive.
-In that case, use the following command to vmdk file:
+In that case, use the following command to create vmdk file:

 $ sudo VBoxManage internalcommands createrawvmdk -filename ~/usb.vmdk -rawdisk /dev/sdc